-Fire Safety Report
+6 Fire Safety Report for the Davis Campus

-UC Davis Fire Department
+6.1 UC Davis Fire Department

-The UC Davis campus is served by the UC Davis Fire Department for emergency response in Fire and Emergency Medical Services, and by Safety Services Fire Prevention Services for state regulated code enforcement and life and property protection on behalf of the California State Fire Marshal.
+The Davis campus is served by the UC Davis Fire Department for emergency response in Fire and Emergency Medical Services, and by Safety Services Fire Prevention Services for state regulated code enforcement and life and property protection on behalf of the California State Fire Marshal.

 The mission of the UC Davis Fire Department is to protect and enhance the safety and well-being of our community with pride and excellence.
 UCDFD presently employs 23 full-time personnel and 15 Student Resident Firefighters.
 Emergency response is provided from Fire Station 34, the UCDFD Fire/Police Building.
-The UCDFD crew has an engine, a tiller truck with a 100 foot aerial ladder, and a hazardous materials unit.
+The UCDFD crew has an engine, a tiller truck with a 100-foot aerial ladder, and a hazardous materials unit.

-UC Davis Fire Prevention Services
+6.2 UC Davis Fire Prevention Services